microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-importwebrtc.md

 > [!NOTE]
 > If an existing Unity project manifest already contains a `Microsoft Mixed Reality` entry in the `scopedRegistries` section, is is recommended that it be removed.

-In the following, we describe the latter method, which essentially consists in manually replicating the steps that the Mixed Reality Feature Tool would oherwise perform automatically for you.
+In the following, we describe the latter method, which essentially consists in manually replicating the steps that the Mixed Reality Feature Tool would otherwise perform automatically for you.

 - Download the latest release of the `com.microsoft.mixedreality.webrtc` package (`.tgz` archive) from [the GitHub Releases page](https://github.com/microsoft/MixedReality-WebRTC/releases).
 Direct donwload links are available at the bottom of each release section under the Assets drop-down list.